vincent4player/linux_B1/TP1_linux_B1.md

 ```
 ```
 [vincent@localhost ~]$ su - testuser
-su: user testuser does not exist or the user entry does not contain all the required fields [vincent@localhost ~]$
+⭐su: user testuser does not exist or the user entry does not contain all the required fields⭐ [vincent@localhost ~]$
 ```